Humberside

 Humberside (/ˈhʌmbərsaɪd/) was a non-metropolitan and ceremonial county in Northern England from 1 April 1974 until 1 April 1996.
-It was composed of land from either side of the Humber Estuary, created from portions of the East Riding of Yorkshire, West Riding of Yorkshire, and the northern part of Lindsey, Lincolnshire.
+It was composed of land from either side of the Humber, created from portions of the East Riding of Yorkshire, West Riding of Yorkshire, and the northern part of Lindsey, Lincolnshire.
 The county council's headquarters was County Hall at Beverley, inherited from East Riding County Council.
 Its largest settlement and only city was Kingston upon Hull.
 Other notable towns included Goole, Beverley, Scunthorpe, Grimsby, Cleethorpes and Bridlington.
-The county stretched from Wold Newton in its northern tip to a different Wold Newton at its most southern point.
+The county stretched from Wold Newton at its northern tip to a different Wold Newton at its southernmost point.

 Humberside bordered North Yorkshire to the north and west, South Yorkshire and Nottinghamshire to the south-west, and Lincolnshire to the south.
 It faced east towards the North Sea.

-Humberside was abolished on 1 April 1996, with four unitary authorities being formed: North Lincolnshire, North East Lincolnshire, Kingston upon Hull and East Riding of Yorkshire.
+On 1 April 1996, Humberside was abolished, and replaced with four unitary authority areas: North Lincolnshire, North East Lincolnshire, Kingston upon Hull, and East Riding of Yorkshire.
 The name has continued in use as a geographical term, mainly in the media, and in the names of institutions such as Humberside Police and Humberside Fire and Rescue Service.
 These institutions did not change their names mainly due to costs.
-There are proposals to merge the police force with other Yorkshire forces and then change all the forces' names accordingly.
+There were proposals to merge the police force with other Yorkshire forces and then change all the forces' names accordingly.
+However, these proposals were later ruled out.

 Humber Enterprise Zone was launched in 2012 to encourage industrial development at 16 sites around the estuary.